 🏉 San Diego Legion | Est. 2017

 The team — with its mission to “make the sport of rugby as beloved here as it is globally” — is part of Major League Rugby.
 Amid the COVID-19 pandemic, the Legion temporarily moved its home games to Las Vegas, but soon returned to San Diego.
-The team captain is rugby legend Ma’a Nonu — compared to being the David Beckham of the rugby world.
+The team is led by rugby legend Ma’a Nonu — compared to being the David Beckham of the rugby world.
+Team Captain Blair Cowan is another force.

 Where they play: Snapdragon Stadium

-- Snapdragon Stadium announced the Legion would also play at the venue, starting with their home opener this Saturday.
+• Snapdragon Stadium announced the Legion would also play at the venue, starting the team’s 2023 season.
+The Legion will return to the venue for their 2024 season — March-June 2024.

 Mascot: The Cohort